 Triggers and Actions in Detail

-NOTE: If you are a 3PL, automation rules must be created and managaed at the child account level.
+NOTE For 3PLs: Automation rules must be created and managed at the child account level.
 Automation Rules need to be configured for each client individually.
 If you need assistance copying a list of Automation Rules from one child account to another please put in a request with our support team, who can route you to our ProServe team to assist.
 Please note the ProServe request is a paid for service.

 For more information on troubleshooting Automation Rules, please see the article "Why is my Automation Rule not working?"